WE are one team dedicated to quality service with integrity, compassion and accountability.

 We, the Marysville Fire District (MFD) are leaders in providing public safety and emergency services as part of a dynamic and organized regional response team.
 Our members, both sworn and civilian, treat one another as MFD's greatest and most valuable asset.
 MFD is grounded in its Core Values and is committed to creating a diverse workforce reflective of the community it serves with training, policies and procedures that are free from bias and discrimination.
 This vision drives us to be our best for one another, for our District, and for the people of our community.

 The Marysville Fire District was formed in 1992 as the result of a contractual agreement between the City of Marysville and Snohomish County Fire District 12 as a means of reducing duplication of efforts and expanding services to the community.
 Our organization once again expanded in 1998 to include the consolidation of Snohomish County Fire District 20 into Fire District 12.
 In 2002, Fire District 20 formally merged into Fire District 12.
 The responsibility of overseeing the operations of the Marysville Fire District falls to a six member Board of Directors, three of which are Fire District 12 Commissioners, with the other three designated by the Mayor of the City of Marysville.

 Our Fire District protects approximately 54 square miles including the City of Marysville, Seven Lakes, Quilceda Village, the East side of Tulalip Indian Reservation, as well as a diverse expanse of unincorporated Snohomish County.

-The population of the Marysville Fire District is estimated to be 79,310 residents.
-Approximately 64,940 citizens live in the City of Marysville and 14,370 live in unincorporated areas of Fire District 12.
-The Marysville Fire District respondsed to 13,861 incidents in 2016, an increase in call volume of 10 percent from 2015.
+The population of the Marysville Fire District is estimated to be close to 80,000 residents.
+Approximately 80 percent of those residents live in the City of Marysville and nearly 20 percent live in unincorporated areas of Fire District 12.
+The Marysville Fire District respondsed to 15,345 incidents in 2017, an increase in call volume of nearly 11 percent from 2016.
 Of these calls, approximately 88 percent were EMS-based incidents, 7 percent were fire incidents, and 5 percent covered other types of calls.